 - Contact the online defamation removal lawyers of Minc Law today!
 At Minc Law, we guarantee the removal of false and defamatory posts from DirtyHomewreckers, along with countless other websites.

 - Simply put, yes, cheater, infidelity shaming, and scam reporting websites and bulletin boards are legal due to a controversial piece of legislation called the Communications Decency Act (CDA).
-Specifically, Section 230 of the CDA grants near-blanket immunity for user-generated content platforms and websites which host content created by third-parties.
+Specifically, Section 230 of the Communications Decency Act grants near-blanket immunity for user-generated content platforms and websites which host content created by third-parties.
 This includes accusations against unfaithful spouses, product and service reviews, and more.

 - When holding a party liable for online defamation and libel, you’re best chance is to go after the online poster and malicious troll, as most websites are immune from liability under Section 230 of the CDA.
 However, it can often be difficult identifying anonymous online posters and trolls, so we recommend consulting an experienced online defamation attorney.